An Introduction to Web Accessiblity

 - Level A

-- The minimum level of conformance, accounts for basic accessibility needs.
+- These account for basic accessibility needs.

 - Level AA